iMikie/Semantic-UI-Rails/README.md

 ####[Semantic-UI](www.semantic-ui.com) is one of the newest and most promising toolkits.
 ```
 It's beautiful, responsive (i.e. adjusts to mobile), and provides complex UI widgets gracefully.
-It provides an amazing authentication facility, and extensive support for theming, so you can
+It provides an amazing authentication facility, and extensive support for theming.
-create visually unique yet consistent designs.
 ```
 ####This site/repo shows how to use Semantic-UI with Rails.